 Whenever there is an impending or potential danger to life (health /safety) and/or property, Pacific will take every possible action necessary to protect our community.
-Those actions may include a partial, campus or university-wide closure, class suspension, dismissal of employees, cancelation or of activities or any other actions in accordance with this policy.
+Those actions may include a partial, campus or university-wide closure, class suspension, dismissal of employees, cancelation of activities or any other actions in accordance with this policy.
 This policy addresses circumstances regarding non-crisis decisions.

 Immediate life and/or property crisis situations will involve the activation of the Pacific Alert Team.